FrederikTobner/FrederikTobner/README.md

 ### About me

-I'm a software developer with a passion for Compiler Construction and Cyber Security
+I'm a software developer with a passion for Compiler Construction
 - 🌱 I’m currently studying the LLVM compiler development framework
 - ⌨️ I like system programming languages, especially C